AbhinavM2000/darkstar-csfrs/README.md

 # darkstar-csfrs
-A client server based cross platform facial recognition system.
+A simple client server based cross platform facial recognition system.(Tested on Windows/Linux)

 The .zip file contains the server-side files of the project.
 I will be adding the client-side files and updating the readme.md soon.